epics-docs/epics-docs/CONTRIBUTING.md

   [Vale]: https://vale.sh/
   [Vale Installation]: https://vale.sh/docs/vale-cli/installation/

-### Pull request
+### Making a pull request

-After you are satisfied with your changes, commit and push them to your fork, and submit them for review by creating a Pull Request.
+After you are satisfied with your changes, commit and push them to your fork, and submit them for review by creating a pull request.

-See the [][1] section for how to proceed.

-If you have submitted a Pull request, and a reviewer haven't picked it up after a few days, you can ask for a review by sending a mail to the Tech-Talk mailing list.

-  [1]: #making-a-pull-request
+To Make a pull request,
+first click on the "Pull requests" tab at the top of GitHub.
+From here, click the green "New pull request" button, which should take you to a page comparing the main repository to your fork.
+You should see any commits you have made listed here.
+Clicking "Create pull request" will give you the opportunity to give your edits a title and a brief description, before you submit them for review.

+At this point,
+a maintainer of the repository will be able to review your changes to ensure they're sensible and don't break anything.
+If all is well, they will approve the changes and merge them into the main repo.
+After the reviewer has merged the pull request,
+Read the Docs will recompile the page and publish your changes.

 ## Reviewing pull requests